-17.1 Oils and lubricants Operating fluids must be collected in suitable containers and disposed of in accordance with the locally applicable guidelines.
-Wipe up drips immediately!
-The operating fluid complies with Water Hazard Class 1 of the German Administrative Reg-17.2 Water-glycol mixture ulation of Substances Hazardous to Water (VwVwS).
+The operating fluid complies with Water Hazard Class 1 of the German Administrative Regulation of Substances Hazardous to Water (VwVwS).
 When disposing of it, the locally applicable guidelines (e.g. DIN 52900 on propanediol and propylene glycol) must be observed.

-17.3 Protective clothing Used protective clothing must be disposed off in accordance with the locally applicable guidelines.
-17.4 Information on the collection of Proper disposal and appropriate recycling of this product prevents damage to the environused electrical and electronic ment and danger to your personal health. products
+17.3 Protective clothing

+Used protective clothing must be disposed off in accordance with the locally applicable guidelines.

+17.4 Information on the collection of used electrical and electronic products

+Proper disposal and appropriate recycling of this product prevents damage to the environment and danger to your personal health.